kostiantynkovalchuk/Module-JS1/week-3/readme.md

 ## 🧹 Refactor

 In these problems, you'll be _given_ an implementation and then asked to change it.
-Once you've updated it you'll need to double check that the code is still working... you'll need to run the assertions again
+Once you've updated the implementations you'll need to double check that they are still working!

 ## 🔧 Implement